What You Need To Know About Cat Lice

 How do lice harm cats?

-A few lice do not represent a threat to your cat’s health, but when they are present in large numbers, lice may cause considerable irritation and itching.
+A few lice do not represent a threat to your cat’s health.
+But when they are present in large numbers, lice may cause considerable irritation and itching.
 In some cases, allergic reactions may occur.

-How can lice be transmitted?
+How can lice be transmitted to cats?

-Felicola subrostratus is the only louse that can be found in cats.
+Felicola subrostratus is the only cat louse.

-The practical consequence is that a cat can only be contaminated by another cat.
+As a consequence, a cat can only be contaminated by another cat.

 Cats can’t be infested by human or dog lice.
-And vice versa cats can’t transmit lice to humans and dogs.
+And vice versa, cats can’t transmit lice to humans and dogs.

 The complete life cycle is about 4 weeks.